 I saved the best for last.
 You can get top brand quality items for hundreds of dollars off if you are willing to buy refurbished models.
 Need a new refrigerator?
 How about 400 off a brand new one!
 How about a window ac unit?
 200$ off!
 This can really add up over time, or you can use it the other way.
 You can get items that are same price but nicer than you would have gotten.
 These are really simple to shop for too, just go into Google shopping and type refurbished after the product.
 Chances are you can find a great deal.

-As there are always more frugal living tips, if you look long enough you can easily find more great ways save money.
+There are always more frugal living tips.
+If you look long enough, you can easily find more great ways save money.
 Just keep at it, and you can save up a small fortune.
-And if you want more advice then here's 33 More tips to Live Frugal and Save Money.
+And if you want more advice, then here are 33 More tips to Live Frugally and Save Money.